Anomalous bunching of nearly indistinguishable bosons: Enhancing bunching with nearly indistinguishable bosons

 where we have neglected terms of $O(\epsilon^4)$.

-Although our perturbative analysis is only accurate for a small enough perturbation strength $\epsilon$, we can exploit numerically larger ranges of this parameter.
-In Fig.~\ref{fig:ViolationRatio} we show that the violation ratio $R(\epsilon)$ peaks at a value of $\epsilon_{\max}\approx 1.2$ leading to a bunching enhancement of about $2\%$.
-Although a small effect, it is enough to show that the state of indistinguishable photons do not locally maximize bunching probabilities in the space of possible input states.
-We leave as an open question whether bigger bunching enhancements can be observed.
-This would be important to make the experimental observation of this phenomenon more feasible.
-In fact, the absolute value of the multimode bunching probability at $\epsilon_{\max}$ is equal to $P_{n}(S(\epsilon_{max}))\approx1.353\times 10^{-3}$, in comparison for indistinguishable particles $P_{n}(S(0))\approx1.327\times 10^{-3}$, making it challenging to measure this effect with current technology.
+Although our perturbative analysis is only accurate for small values of the perturbation strength $\epsilon$, we can exhibit a larger range of this parameter using numerics.
+In Fig.~\ref{fig:ViolationRatio}, we show that the violation ratio $R(\epsilon)$ peaks for a value $\epsilon_{\max}\approx 1.2$, leading to a bunching enhancement of about $2\%$.
+Although a small effect, it is enough to demonstrate that the state of indistinguishable photons does not always locally maximize bunching probabilities in the space of possible (separable) input states.